tgreenhalgh/splendid-simi/README.md

 #####MeteredParkingSpots
 * #####MeterID
+  * compositeCrimeScore - safety score assigned to each parking meter based on frequency and severity of crimes that have happened within an 0.2 mile radius
   * active - Set up with PSA server
   * latitude - Set up with PSA server
   * longitude - Set up with PSA server
   *  mostRecentEvent- Continually updated with Cloudify Server
   *  timeStamp- Continually updated with Cloudify Server

+* #####ParkingLots
+  * Firebase unique identifier
+    * available_spaces - number of available parking spaces in the parking lot
+    * latitude - from Google Maps API
+    * logitude - from Google Maps API
+    * safety score assigned to each parking lot based on frequency and severity of crimes that have happened within an 0.2 mile radius
+    * lot_id - unique lot identfier

 * #####Users
   * Firebase unique identifier